blankaex/blog/_posts/2025-12-15-jantama-gacha.md

   </div>
 </div>

-Relatively abundant item obtained mainly from events and the copper shop, but also fairly commonly from match chests in silver and above.
+Relatively abundant set of items obtained mainly from events and the copper shop, but also fairly commonly from match chests in silver and above.
 There are eight varieties in total, and ten copies of two specific kinds are required for most bond ascensions.
 You should always keep at least 10 of each in stock, or at minimum a set of 10 each of the two that you require for your next ascension.

 If you've been diligent about visiting the copper shop and collecting rewards then you'll probably have some excess.
 You can spend these in the illustration shop if you like, but illustrations are just player-sided loading screens that aren't visible to other players.